gregorybchris/typogenetics/spec.md

-# Notes
+# Typogenetics Specification

 ## Terminology

-Definitions of terms as defined in Typogenetics.
+Definitions of terms as defined in Typogenetics:

 | term                       | definition                                                              |
 | -------------------------- | ----------------------------------------------------------------------- |